basho/basho_docs/source/languages/en/riak/theory/why-riak.md

 ### When Riak is Less of a Good Fit

-Basho recommends that you run no fewer than 5 data servers in a cluster.
+We recommend running no fewer than 5 data servers in a cluster.
 This means that Riak can be overkill for small databases.
 If you're not already sure that you will need a distributed database, there's a good chance that you won't need Riak.